 - 1. Add some colour

 - 10. Add more high-quality elements

-Find furniture assembly experts, fast
+Find furniture assemblers, fast

 Post a task with your price in mind, then get offers.

 Now, we’re not denying our love for flat pack.
 From bedside tables to cupboards and cabinets, this cheap and space-conscious invention has pretty much transformed our furniture buying habits.
 And it isn’t too difficult if you’re good with instructions and an Allen key.

 But have you ever wondered how to make your flat pack furniture look, well, a little less flat?

 Read on for 10 ways to up-cycle, paint and rearrange your way to new (and hopefully more exciting) furniture pieces.

 The first (and probably most obvious) way to transform furniture is by adding colour.
 Most flat pack pieces come in their bare wooden state, so painting or staining can give them an instantly refreshed look.

 You could also cover them with your favourite fabric print - just find a friend confident with a staple gun.